vinid/bkpvinid.github.io/_posts/2020-12-09-distributional-semantics-ontological-concepts.md

 Ontological concepts are used to categorize entities.
 For example, the concept that categorize Barack Obama and Donald Trump, might be **Politician**.
 Concepts are also referred to as types.
 Types are also often organized in hierarchies, indicating subclass of relationships: for example, the type Politician is subclass of the type **Person**.

+### Similarity

+One important task is to define how similar are two different ontological concepts.
+In the literature this has often been done with distance measures over the hierarchy.
+There are many different measures that can be considered,[^2] but they share all the same basic idea of distance.

 ## Distributional Semantics

 Distributional Semantics, is a well-known theory about meaning: the general assumption is that the meaning of a